 You need to take strategic action steps to identify your Hotel Social Network Champion Advocates.
 And should reward them for their involvement and appreciation of your Hotel Brand.

 Now remember I am telling you to take strategic action steps.
 Rewarding your Champion Advocates for their support is important.
-This can be done with showing simple but very effective recognitions.
+This can be done by showing simple but very effective recognition.

 Eventually, you would build up enough trust so you also can pull off an effective Twitter campaign similar to Four Seasons together with your Champion Advocates.

 Achieving a successful Social Media ROI is an ongoing process.
 Adapt and change when needed, most of all have fun with the process.